liebke/cogito/README.md

 ****
 **Example**

-The following example takes the above rules-map, compiles it, and runs several queries (each compare two competing hypotheses), which returns a map that associates a \"surprise\" score with each hypothesis, the lowest score wins.
+The following example takes the above rules-map, compiles it, and runs several queries (each compare two competing hypotheses), which returns a map that associates a "surprise" score with each hypothesis, the lowest score wins.

 A hypothesis is a model (map of truth values) formed from a logical statement.
 For instance, a statement

     penguins ^ birds -> fly

-can be read as \"penguin birds can fly\" and can be represented in a truth-value map as:
+can be read as "penguin birds can fly" and can be represented in a truth-value map as:

     {:p true, :b true, :f true}